Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Hosting on the first time, type the bot's name, map load command if any, and game name; then click private/public to host.
 Everything will be saved for the next time when you want to host.
 Click Delete Bot History to delete the selected bot info.

+Tools:

+Default F2 enable/disable all.

+Checkbox for enable that specific tool in each tab

-Inventory, default F2 to enable/disable it.
-Click the button then click a key on your keyboard to remap that key for inventory.
+Inventory, click the button then click a key on your keyboard to remap that key for inventory.
 Check box for quick cast.

 Right Click the button to unsign the hotkey